Little known factors that can increase the risk of breast cancer include the following: Textured…

 Do Incretin Mimetic Drugs Cause Cancer?

-Because incretin mimetics stimulate cells in the pancreas, it is possible that they have potentially adverse effects on the pancreas.
-Studies have shown that this group of diabetic medication can lead to an increase in the possibility of patients developing acute pancreatitis and pre-cancerous cells.
+Because incretin mimetics stimulate cells in the pancreas, they may have potentially adverse effects on the pancreas.
+Studies have shown that this group of diabetic medication can increase the possibility of patients developing acute pancreatitis and pre-cancerous cells.
 These studies prompted the FDA to issue a safety communication for these two drugs in 2013.